CyVerse-learning-materials/learning-materials-home/docs/ds/share.md

 * You can share your data with the open internet by adding the `anonymous` user to the shared folder as read only.

 !!!
-Tip "Never share files or folders as 'write' or 'own' permission with the `anonymous` or `public` user"
+Danger "Never share files or folders as 'write' or 'own' permission with the `anonymous` or `public` user"

     Files that are shared publicly should only ever have `read` access.